-Both Alaska Airlines and Delta Air Lines are competing for the Seattle market, and this rivalry is reflected in their sponsorships and promotions as much as anything else.
+Both Alaska Airlines and Delta Air Lines are competing for the Seattle market, and this rivalry is reflected in their sponsorships and promotions as much as anything else which become very serious like the competition.
 For example, Delta is the official sponsor of the Seattle Seahawks football team.
 So what does Alaska do?
 Sign up star quarterback Russell Wilson as their “Chief Football Officer.”

 That separation in sponsorships — the team vs. the individual — carries over to the promotions each airline is running now that football season is back underway.